-Ovarian cancer is often undetected until it has spread to the pelvis and abdomen.
-As it progresses, you may notice:
+Ovarian cancer often goes undetected until it has spread to the pelvis and abdomen.
+As it progresses, patients may experience:

 Women experiencing symptoms that could indicate ovarian cancer should see their physicians.